jippey67/sdc-p3/README.md

 ## TRAINING THE NETWORK

 To keep up with the idea of creating a as simple as possible model, I started with feeding converted-to-gray images to the model.
-This worked to the extent that the car was able to drive a couple of turns in autonomous mode, but then left the road.
-Increasing the correction of steering angle for the left and right camera images didn't help and also changing back to the original colorspace (RGB) didn't work out.
-I took an image of the spot where the car left the track and converted that to YUV, HSV and HLS color spaces.
-The HSV colorspace provided the best road boundary from a human visual perspective.
-I decided to use this colorspace for the model.

 After training for a couple of epochs on a grayscale version of the images, the network was able to drive the car for quite some distance on the first track before it left the road.
 Changing back to the RGB colorspace didn't help as the car left the track at the same spot.
 I decided to analyze the spot where the difficulties arose.
 The RGB image above shows it on the left side.
 From looking at the image it is quite clear that the border and the road have a very similar color.
 No edges are visible.
-I therefore decided to experiment with colorspaces (YUV HSV and HLS) to find one that better discerns between road and border.
+I therefore decided to experiment with colorspaces (YUV, HSV and HLS) to find one that better discerns between road and border.
 The following three images show the same image in these color spaces.

 ![yuv_img](https://cloud.githubusercontent.com/assets/23193240/21798317/f66e5f40-d713-11e6-98a7-15b0c915fbe4.jpg)
 *YUV color space*